Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 As 2020 was winding down, Diane Stefan got an unwelcome notice in the mail: Her health care company was canceling her coverage.

-“They said they would cover other things but they weren’t covering medical any more,” Stefan recently told Inman.
+“They said they would cover other things but they weren’t covering medical any more,” Stefan told Inman at the time.
 “They didn’t say why.
 I figured maybe it had something to do with COVID and they couldn’t fund it any more.”

 “The lowest I found was $950 a month, and it went up to $1,700,” she said, noting that the costs were only for herself, a single 61-year-old woman who exercises regularly, is in good health and has no dependents.